Shankaranarayanansk/Shankaranarayanansk/README.md

 # _Hi there_ 👋
 # _About Me:_ 🧑‍💻
 # _Passionate Full-Stack Developer Shankaranarayanansk, currently in final year at VSB Engineering College.
-I've chosen to immerse myself in the practicalities of web development, bypassing traditional academic routes in favor of hands-on learning.Now,I am currently dating on VSCODE with MERN_
+I've chosen to immerse myself in the practicalities of web development, bypassing traditional academic routes in favor of hands-on learning."Now, I am currently dating the MERN stack on VSCode."_

 # _Contact:_